-Now entering its 27th year, the Habitat 500 is a bicycle ride (not race) and fundraiser that covers up to 500 miles over the course of 6 days.
-Each rider raises funds from family, friends, businesses, and church groups and designates the Habitat for Humanity affiliates they wish to support (both locally and around the world).
-This ride is coordinated and hosted by Habitat for Humanity of Minnesota.
+The Habitat 500 Bike Ride is a ride (not a race) and fundraiser that covers up to 500 miles over the course of several months.
+Every rider raises funds from their community and can choose the local or global Habitat for Humanity affiliate they wish to support.

 In 2020 and 2021, the Ride was completely virtual, with participants cycling in their own communities and raising funds for Habitat for Humanity.
 This year, we look forward to offering both a virtual option (Habitat 500: Bike @ Home) and a hybrid event where riders cycle in their own communities, then gather in person from July 14 – 17, 2022, in Fergus Falls, MN.

 - $500 encouraged for all virtual riders

 For riders looking for a challenge, we have also provided the following options for fundraising: